-Culture vulture Daisy Hale is ready to put her own stamp on Gerry’s, while celebrating the borough’s bustling way of life and profiling the grassroots movements taking place.
+Culture vulture Daisy Hale is ready to put their own stamp on Gerry’s, while celebrating the borough’s bustling way of life and profiling the grassroots movements taking place.

 (Fix - 4 Oct - 21 Oct)